CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/2016-08-29-Holland-Bloorview.md

 <br />
 A lot has changed since then, including the name, but the spirit hasn’t.
 At the core of the Holland Bloorview Kids Rehabilitation Hospital is a shared spirit of quiet determination and compassion, generosity and community.
 It’s Canada’s largest rehabilitation hospital focused on improving the lives of kids with disabilities, and a global leader in applied research, teaching and learning, as well as client- and family-centred care.
-Their vision is nothing less than creating “_a world of possibility_” for kids with disabilities.
+Their vision is nothing less than creating “_a world of possibility_” for kids with disability.
 <br />
 <br />
 Gift the Code participants’ contributions will have a positive impact on Holland Bloorview’s tech and digital ability to provide the already fantastic services offered to its patients.